Skip to content

 ./cnode.sh

-Ensure you do not have any errors in the console.
+As before, ensure you do not have any errors in the console.
 To stop the node, hit Ctrl-C - we will start the node as systemd later in the document.

 Note